signal11/hidapi/README.md

 ### Building HIDAPI into a shared library on Unix Platforms:

-On Unix-like systems such as Linux, FreeBSD, Mac, and even Windows, using Mingw or Cygwin, the easiest way to build a standard system-installed shared library is to use the GNU Autotools build system.
+On Unix-like systems such as Linux, FreeBSD, macOS, and even Windows, using MinGW or Cygwin, the easiest way to build a standard system-installed shared library is to use the GNU Autotools build system.
 If you checked out the source from the git repository, run the following: